hsnucnmc/winter-2022/basic_commands.md

 > Tmux is a terminal multiplexer, it enables a number of terminals to be created, accessed, and controlled from a single screen.
 >
-> Linux mannual page
+> *Linux mannual page*

 The tool can help you manage multiple terminal.

 You can detach the session so that the session will keep running even if your SSH connection is closed.

-It also has many great features such as screen spliting, sync screen, customization and so on.
+It also has many great features such as screen spliting, screen syncing, customization and so on.

 ---
 layout: iframe